adrian-soomro/NoobVim/README.md

 ## Miscelaneous
 Some of the plugins rely on a Nerd font, [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) will have a nice one.

-**NB** If using WSL2, the fonts need to be installed on the host machine, and set for WSL2 directly in the properties of the WSL2 app.

 once done, source [init.lua](./init.lua), perform a `:PackerSync` command

+### WSL2 Specific
+With regards to the [font requirement](#Miscelaneous) - the fonts need to be installed on the host machine, and set for WSL2 directly in the properties of the WSL2 app.

 # Suggestions
 - lsp saga - code actions
 - telescope-repos - loads git repos to telescope
-- neoclip - clip history
 - mfussenegger/nvim-dap - debugger
 - barbar.nvim / nvim-tabline - tab management
 - galaxyline/lualine - status line